PauloMartin90/reading-notes/text_editor.md

 ## Navigation
 The navigation of your terminal is important by using commands such as **PWD** (print working directory) the programmer can find their enviroment they are working in.
 Searching the files with in the directory is by using the **ls** list command that shows all the files in the directory.

-Paths:
+#### Paths:
-> There are absolute and relative paths.
-Paths start with a root directory, or the primary folder, and each sub folder follows a forward slash i.e. (/) .
-Absolute paths show the entire pathway whereas relatives paths show files in relation to where you currently are in you system.
+There are two types of paths absolute and relative.
+Paths start at the root directory, or the main folder, and each sub folder follows a forward slash (/) .
+Absolute paths show the entire pathway and relative path show files in relation to where you currently are in you system.
 Some other ways to build paths include:
 1. tild (~): shortcuts to your home directory
 1. dot (.): shows you your current directory
 1. dotdot (..): references the parent directory